NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Long Tongue.md

-**Prerequisites** snaptongue grippli heritage
+**Prerequisites** snaptongue tripkee
 * * *
 You've learned to stretch your exceptionally long tongue beyond its original limits.
-When you use your tongue to deliver touch range spells or perform very simple Interact actions, you can do so at a distance that is 5 feet beyond your usual reach.
+When you use your tongue to deliver touch-range spells or perform very simple Interact actions, you can do so at a distance that is 5 feet beyond your usual reach.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Player Core 2*
+*ORC*